dguan/my-projects/algorithm/fft/complex_fft/readme.txt

-Implementation of a complex number class, and the normal complex number FFT algorithm.
-The complex number class has the advantage of dealing with both cartesian and polar coordinate systems.
-The code is quite old though, need to be improved in class structure and design, and to be modernized with new C++11 features, ......later.
+Designed and implemented a complex number class, and the complex number FFT algorithm.
+This complex number class has the advantage of dealing with both cartesian and polar coordinate systems and works fine, although the performance is just OK, not that impressive.
+And that's because that, I designed this class mostly for ease of use, for fast prototypeing and verifying algorithms, so Performance was not a major consideration.

+The code is quite old though, I just did a quick modernization using some modern C++ 11 features, yet still there is something needs to be done, like the class structure and design, performance, etc, ......later.